WA6YDQ/nano80/README.md

 ------------------------------

 I posted an 8080 opcode tester in diag.asm.
 This is a brute-force 8080 opcode tester.
-Ive run this over several days with good results (after I fixed the bugs).
-I trust this code, but there may still be issues.
-Please let me know if you find any.
+I've run this over several days with good results (after I fixed the bugs).

 ------------------------------